 Finally, one might wonder whether a better performance in terms of the approximation ratio could be obtained by defining a genuinely bosonic variant of the QAOA algorithm, i.e. by Trotterizing an appropriate bosonic quantum annealing Hamiltonian \cite{puri_annealing_2017}, which initial optimal eigenstate is the vacuum, and which final optimal eigenstate encodes the solution.
-We explore this question in Appendix \ref{app:bosonic QAOA}, where our numerical simulation suggest that such a bosonic QAOA algorithm does not yield an improvement over QAOA on cat qubits.
+We explore this question in Appendix \ref{app:bosonic QAOA}, where we compare the needed mixing and cost Hamiltonian to the case of standard QAOA implemented with cat qubits.
+Our numerical simulations suggest that such a bosonic QAOA algorithm does not yield an improvement over QAOA on cat qubits.
 We hypothesize that this missed efficiency stems from the need for bosonic QAOA to bring the state of the system of resonators into the qubit computational basis.